estuary/flow/site/docs/guides/system-specific-dataflows/firestore-to-dwh.md

   To materialize data effectively from Firestore to Snowflake, you should apply a schema can translate to a table structure.
   Flow's **Schema Inference** tool can help.

-   1. In the Collection Selector, choose a collection and click its **Specification** tab.
+   1. In the Source Collections browser, choose a collection and click its **Collection** tab.

    2. Click **Schema Inference**